 Unchecked plant pests like wilding pines, gorse and other invasive species can devastate native ecosystems, reduce farm productivity, and drive up long-term management costs.
-At Longridge Contracting, we provide targeted, effective solutions to remove invasive plants and scrub — helping protect your land and restore its value.
-Whether you’re preparing for native planting, forestry development, or need ongoing weed control, our experienced team can tailor the approach to suit your terrain, budget, and environmental goals.
+At Longridge Contracting, we provide targeted, effective pest control solutions to remove invasive plants and scrub, helping protect your land and restore its value.
+Whether you’re preparing for native planting, forestry development, or need ongoing weed and pesticide control, our experienced team can tailor the approach to suit your terrain, budget, and environmental goals.
+We also offer ongoing monitoring to ensure long-term success.

 Protect Your Land